-Tari Kecak depicts a shorter version of the Ramayana with dancers playing Rama, Sita, Ravana, Lakshmana, Hanuman and Sugriva.
+The main characters depict Rama, Sita, Ravana, Lakshmana, Hanuman and Sugriva.
 The storyline generally starts from when prince Rama goes to the woods with Sita, his wife, and Lakshmana, his brother.
 There, Ravana kidnaps Sita and imprisons her in his castle.
 Rama seeks for help and sends Lakshmana to find his friend, Sugriva, the King of the Monkey Kingdom.
 Hanuman, Sugriva’s commander, is sent to check on Sita in Ravana’s palace and Rama finally begins the battle.

 At first, Ravana wins, but Sugriva and Hanuman then come to Rama’s aid with monkey troops.
 Sugriva finally wins.
 The male chorus chants ‘chack’, representing the sound of the monkey troops.
-The soft rattling sound of bells around the protagonists’ ankles is the only addition to Tari Kecak’s music background.
+The soft rattling sound of bells around the protagonists’ ankles is the only addition to Tari Kecak’s choral background.

 Good to Know and What not to Miss

-- Tabanan’s Kecak Kolosal event in Tanah Lot, in 2006, used 5,000 male dancers – a world record.
+Tabanan’s Kecak Kolosal event at Tanah Lot in 2006 used 5,000 male dancers – a world record.

 Kecak Dance Performances Locations